Topcliffe, North Yorkshire: Geography

 The village is located on the east bank of the River Swale just north of its confluence with Cod Beck, one of its major tributaries.
 The villages of Baldersby St James, Cundall, Dishforth, Catton, Rainton, Asenby, Crakehill and Dalton all lie within a radius of 2.5 mi.
 It lies on the A167 road from Darlington to its terminus at the junction with the A168.
 It is 2.8 mi east of the A1(M).

 Climate

 On the early morning of 3 December 2010, the weather station air temperature was -19 C, making it the lowest temperature ever recorded in Yorkshire.
 It regularly features in the Met Office stats as having the lowest minimum temperature anywhere in the UK.
+During the July 2022 heatwave, the 39.6 C was recorded at Topcliffe.

+Climate data for Topcliffe airfield (North Yorkshire): elevation: 25 m (82 ft) Average maximum and minimum temperatures, and average rainfall recorded between 1991 and 2020 by the Met Office.
+Sunshine hours are for Leeming, as no data has been recorded at Topcliffe.